School of Environmental Education

 SEE

 Green River Preserve’s School of Environmental Education (SEE), offers 3 to 5-day residential outdoor education programs for public and private schools and homeschool groups.
 Our curriculum is designed for rising 5th grade through middle school and is easily adaptable for older and younger students.
-Participants spend their days exploring the preserve’s waterfalls, caves, and mountain overlooks in small field groups of 10-12 students.
+Participants spend their days exploring the Preserve’s waterfalls, caves, and mountain overlooks in small field groups of 10-12 students.
 SEE programs are available in the fall and spring.
 We can serve up to 120 participants each week.

 Teacher Portal